smogalloyubio/Gcp-kS3-Gitops-Pipeline/README.md

 ```
 ---

-# ⚙️ Infrastructure Provisioning With Terraform
+# ⚙️ Infrastructure Provisioning With Terraform:

-Terraform is used to automate the creation of the infrastructure required for the Kubernetes platform.
-Instead of manually creating servers, Terraform provides a repeatable Infrastructure as Code approach.
----
-# Terraform Deployment Process

-## Initialize Terraform

 Navigate to the Terraform directory: